Explanatory Writing

 Five components recur across writers who pull this off:

-1. A sharp question.
-Don’t start with content; start with the puzzle that forces structure.
-Feynman didn’t explain quantum electrodynamics — he explained why light behaves in ways that seem impossible.
-The question creates the need for the answer.
+A sharp question.
+Don’t start with content.
+Start with the puzzle that forces structure.
+Feynman didn’t explain quantum electrodynamics.
+He explained why light behaves in ways that seem impossible.

-2. A governing model.
+A governing model.
 A small set of principles that explains many things.
-First principles, incentives, evolution, energy constraints, cognitive biases.
 The model is what survives after the reader forgets the details.

-3. Cognitive handholds.
+Cognitive handholds.
 Concrete examples, analogies, thought experiments, crisp definitions.
-These are what the mind grips when the abstraction gets slippery.
+These are what the mind grips when abstraction gets slippery.
 Einstein’s elevators.
 Dawkins’ selfish genes.
-Kahneman’s two systems.

-4. Epistemic posture.
-How confident you are, what you admit you don’t know, how you treat counterarguments.
+Epistemic posture.
+How confident you are, what you admit you don’t know.
 This signals whether the reader should update their beliefs or just file information.
-Sagan: “Here’s what we know; here’s what we suspect; here’s what would change my mind.”

-5. Edit-level craft.
+Edit-level craft.
 Sentence-by-sentence choices that reduce reader load.
-Short clauses, active voice, zero filler, deliberate rhythm.
-Every word either advances understanding or gets cut.
+Short clauses, active voice, zero filler.

 Different writers emphasize different components.

-Feynman’s power is mechanism over labels.
+Feynman‘s power is mechanism over labels.
 If an explanation is just a name, it doesn’t count.
-He shows the moving parts, points to what would falsify the claim, refuses to hide unknowns.
-He writes as if the reader will use the idea under pressure, not just nod at it.
+He shows the moving parts.

 Paul Graham writes to discover, then edits to communicate.
-Writing is a test harness for thought — you often find the real idea mid-draft.
-Default to spoken-language structure, then revise until it sounds like a real person.
+Default to spoken-language structure.
+Revise until it sounds like a person.

 Sagan balances wonder with skepticism.
-Awe without gullibility, skepticism without sneer.
-The reader feels safe asking basic questions.
+Awe without gullibility.

 Kahneman teaches by having the reader experience the failure mode.
-Micro-experiments that reveal cognitive machinery in fifteen seconds.
 You feel the bias before he names it.

 Common failure modes:

 Compressing too hard.
-Harari-style millennia-hopping that loses nuance.
-If you compress this hard, you must be explicit about uncertainty and contested claims.
+Millennia-hopping that loses nuance.
+If you compress this hard, be explicit about uncertainty.

 Decorative metaphor.
 Metaphors that illustrate but don’t constrain.
-A good metaphor is a contract: it specifies where it applies and where it breaks.
+A good metaphor is a contract.

 Wall of text.
 Making the reader hold too much at once.
-Scott Alexander’s rule: never make the reader hold more than one new concept per paragraph.
+Never make the reader hold more than one new concept per paragraph.

 The meta-skill is knowing which move a given explanation needs.